Statistics New Zealand: Methods

-All statistical work presents opportunities for error, but it's possible to reduce error to manageable amounts.
+All statistical work presents opportunities for error, but it is possible to reduce error to manageable amounts.
 A statement reads: "An important aim of our ongoing work is to understand, manage, control and report on all known sources of error... which simply reflect the inherent variability that exists among the units we are seeking to measure...
 This variability manifests itself in sampling error when we use samples for cost-effectiveness reasons to estimate characteristics about a population.
 Sampling errors are relatively easy to measure....
 Other sources reflect process, measurement and inference errors, and are referred to as non-sampling error.
 It is not possible to eliminate all sources of error.
 However, our continued efforts at understanding and managing variability and error ensure we are exercising a high level of control on all known sources of error."

 What greatly facilitates statistical accuracy by reducing non-response bias is that answering questions is sometimes required by law.
 Some surveys must be answered.
-This requirement lessens agency expense, practically eliminates non-response bias (a perennial headache for most private market researchers), and improves accuracy.
+This requirement lessens agency expense, practically eliminates non-response bias (a perennial headache for most private market researchers) and improves accuracy.
 For example, for the General Social Survey, people are selected randomly for 10-minute phone interviews which sometimes ask personal questions such as wage and salary information.
-But people must answer these questions and won't be paid for their time.
-It's required by the Statistics Act 1975.
+But people must answer these questions and will not be paid for their time.
+It is required by the Statistics Act 1975.
 This policy is substantially different from countries such as the United States, where answering official surveys is rarely compulsory, including responding to its census which is done every ten years.
-Further, if a person doesn't get a census survey for any reason, he or she is still obligated to visit a local census bureau, get one, fill it out, and return it; the government can't be held accountable for mixing up an address.
+Further, if a person does not get a census survey for any reason, he or she is still obligated to visit a local census bureau, get one, fill it out, and return it; the government cannot be held accountable for mixing up an address.
 Questionnaires can be downloaded from the Internet via the Statistics New Zealand website.

 Legislation states census forms must be "filled in and signed within a stated time" and returned "within a stated time to the Department".